maxidl/informatiCup2019-LabWITT-CPPN/README.md

 Our solution in this repository is designed for the following setting:
 * The attacker does not have access to the dataset used to train the API classifier (and obviously does not have time to collect a similar dataset himself).
+* The API classifier only returns the top-5 results (class label and confidence)
 * The number of necessary API queries should be as low as possible.

 This implementation uses [CPPNs](https://en.wikipedia.org/wiki/Compositional_pattern-producing_network)